greena13/redux-and-the-rest/README.md

 ### Edit the new resource item in the store

-The editNew action creator updates the new resource item in the store before it's been saved to an external API, with new values.
+The editNewItem action creator updates the new resource item in the store before it's been saved to an external API, with new values.

 This is useful when you want to create the new resource item over several pages or steps, before saving it to the server.